MaximSt/angular-rails-live-chat/README.md

 ## Requirement

 * Thin/Puma servers or similar
 * Chrome or Firefox or something else that support SSE natively.
+However, it looks like some adblocks make SSE connection stalling in "pending" status.

 ## Some tricks and pitfalls in ActionController::live